-Travel With Your Pet: A Summer Road Trip from Memphis to Charleston
+Travel with your pet: A summer road trip from Memphis to Charleston

 Enjoy the dog days of summer (literally) with a road trip through the Deep South. | By Joanna Tweedy | April 20, 2022

 Get behind the wheel and spend a week exploring exciting cities and beautiful green spaces on a four-state road trip from Memphis, Tennessee to Charleston, South Carolina.
 Happily, that famous Southern hospitality we know and love also extends to dogs, with plenty of pet-friendly hotels, restaurants and attractions for you (and your four-legged friend) to discover along the way.
+So, pack up your dog bed, water bowl and a favorite toy or two and get ready to hit the road with your favorite furry friend.

 Make memorable moments by: